-- ♦ Revenue Tax revenue came in higher than budgeted for the 2016-17 fiscal year.
-There also was an unexpected payment made from the ISD for the Medicaid Outreach program. - Arthur Eddy Bond The Arthur Eddy bond was paid off during the 2015-16 school year; therefore, this was an expense that did not need to be considered for the 2016-17 school year.
+- Revenue Tax revenue came in higher during the 2017-18 fiscal year due to collections from the recently acquired portion of Buena Vista Township.
+There also was an unexpected payment made for a surplus from Middle Cities. - Staffing There were many vacancies at different periods throughout the 2017-2018 school year.

-- ◆ Employee Benefit Plans Benefit plans for some employees were restructured to provide premium decreases while the district continues to evaluate benefit programs on a continuous basis. - ♦ Staffing There were many vacancies at different periods throughout the 2016-17 school year.
 These vacancies occurred in both ancillary and instructional positions.
-Although this is not an ideal situation academically, it does result in lower costs for the District. - Unemployment costs This year the District changed the timing of the unemployment payment.
-No payment for unemployment was made in the 2016-17 fiscal year.
-This payment will now be paid as it is billed, rather than when the expenditure is incurred. - ♦ Food Service There was a substantial increase in equity in the food service fund for the 2016-17 fiscal year.
-The fund increased by \$0.8 million.
+Although this is not an ideal situation academically, it does result in lower costs for the District.

+Food Service - There was an increase in equity in the food service fund for the 2017-18 fiscal year.
+The fund increased by \$0.5 million.
+The district is planning to utilize some of these funds during the 2018-19 fiscal year to improve services.